How Does An Inverter Work

 The computer automatically regulates the pulse width.
 A PWM feature is pre-installed on some of the specialized one-chip processors that regulate the motor.

-This enables you to regulate the motor’s rotation speed by only giving the appropriate parameters and to produce pseudo-sine waves with a range of frequencies.
+This enables you to regulate the motor’s rotation speed by only giving the appropriate parameters and by producing pseudo-sine waves with a range of frequencies.

 There are various things you should take into account when buying an inverter; here are some of the most crucial ones: